Section Assessment Header

 How it Works

 The AESS unit assessment cycle is governed by an annual timeline that requires units to engage in specific assessment activities throughout every year.
-Units submit assessment information using the rk Assessment Management System (YAMS).
+Units submit assessment information using the York Assessment Management System (YAMS).

 • Each year, units are required to submit Annual Assessment Plan in the York Assessment Management System (YAMS).
 The annual plan allows units the flexibility to modify the plan based on assessment findings of the previous year and/or other changes.
 Each year, units are required to use data to assess at least one goal and two measurable outcomes connected to that goal.
 Due to additional program requirements, some units (e.g., SEEK, Male Initiative Program) are required to assess all goals every year.